- President Emeritus Pacific Lutheran University

 - "True Novel, False History: Robert Robertson’s Ventriloquized Ex-Slave in The Speech of Mr. John Talbot Campo-bell (1736)."
 Early American Literature Vol. 30, 1995: 152-164.

 The son and grandson of Army medical service officers, he was born at Fort Sam Houston in San Antonio, Texas, and spent his early childhood in Washington, D.C., and on military posts across the U.S. and in Germany.
 He lived aboard a sailboat for the better part of two years and then attended high school on the island of St. Thomas in the Virgin Islands, where he was a deckhand, a dive master, and an Eagle Scout.
 He is married to Patricia Love Krise, a native of Indianapolis, who earned a B.A. from Hanover College and an M.B.A. from Miami University of Ohio.
 She has been a Fortune-50 manager and executive for more than 25 years, currently with the Ford Motor Company.
-They live at Gonyea House, the official residence of the President of PLU, in Tacoma, Washington.
+They live in Tacoma, Washington.

 PLU president Thomas Krise on NYT college rankings